alyssariah/design-bytes/README.md

 ## What is this?

 There are multiple UI libraries out there including Bootstrap, Angular Material, Material UI, ect.
-As I was trying to decide on a library, I started to think about a tool called Storybook that allows you to make your own UI Library.
-I am someone who wants to create new components and reuse them.
-I also want control over that library to tweak components without a lot of work.
+Storybook is a library that allows you to make your own UI Library.
+I want control over my UI library to tweak components without a lot of work.
 Therefore here is my library where I take the code I like and place it here for reusability.
-This repository is also giving myself the steps to setup a new project and environment to work well with this storybook library.
+This repository is also guide to seting up a new project and environment with all my favorite tools.

 ## Setup New Project